tacofoundation/tacofoundation.github.io/docs/specification.md

 **Local Metadata**: Sample-specific metadata stored in `__meta__` files within FOLDER samples.
 Contains children's metadata for direct filesystem access without consolidated files.

-**PIT (Position-Invariant Tree)**: Structural constraint ensuring all root samples at same hierarchy level share identical structure.
+**PIT (Position-Invariant Tree)**: Structural constraint ensuring all root samples at the same hierarchy level share identical structure.

 **Sample**: Atomic unit in TACO datasets.
-Can be FILE (leaf node with data) or FOLDER (intermediate node with children).
-Each sample has unique ID within parent scope.
+Can be a FILE (leaf node with data) or a FOLDER (intermediate node with children).
+Each sample has a unique ID within the parent scope.

 **STAC (SpatioTemporal Asset Catalog)**: Open standard for geospatial metadata.
 TACO provides STAC-compatible metadata structure while adding hierarchical organization and validation.

 **TACO**: Complete dataset with collection-level metadata (licenses, providers, extent).
 Contains one TORTILLA with all samples plus descriptive metadata.

-**TACOCAT**: Consolidated format merging multiple TACO ZIP datasets into single file with 128-byte binary header and index table.
+**TACOCAT**: Consolidated format merging multiple TACO ZIP datasets into a single file with a 128-byte binary header and index table.
 Optimized for querying large collections without opening individual ZIPs.

 **TORTILLA**: Collection of samples with uniform metadata schema.
 Building block for TACO datasets.